cyberninja010/attackingtools/README.md

 use it for sucational purpose
-i dont responsible for what happend for anyone
+i dont responsible for what happend to anyone

 the method
 1.git clone https://github.com/cyberninja010/cyberninja010.git